-Heloísa Pinheiro, now in her 70’s, is the real Girl from Ipanema.
-Back then, Helô Pinheiro, as she is known, needed to get married a little early to relieve the jealousy of her boyfriend (and current husband).
+Heloísa Pinheiro, now in her 70’s, is the original Girl from Ipanema.
+Back then, Helô (as she is known) needed to get married a little early to relieve the jealousy of her boyfriend (and current husband).
 He wanted to solve the issue of this song by beating up the authors, but in the end her boyfriend and the authors became friends, Helô confessed.
 This jealousy wasn’t for nothing: Tom Jobim proposed to the muse several times, not caring about the 18 years difference between them.

 In 1962, Tom Jobim and his friend Vinícius de Moraes, used to spend hours drinking whisky at Bar do Veloso, in the old Montenegro Street (current Vinícius de Moraes Street), in Ipanema.
 They would admire the Doce Balanço (sweet swing) of the pretty girl’s hips while she passed by to go to the beach or to do anything at her parent’s house.
 The result: the song, “Garota de Ipanema”.

-Bossa Nova is a musical genre from the 50’s characterized by a mix of samba carioca and american jazz.
-When the song was first performed at Boate Bon Gourmet in Copacabana, they didn’t know for sure how the melody would be.
+Bossa Nova is a musical genre from the 50’s characterized by a mix of samba carioca and American jazz.
+When Garota de Ipanema was first performed at Boate Bon Gourmet in Copacabana, they didn’t know for sure how the melody would be.
 Fortunately, it was a success.
-Originally, the name of the song was Menina que passa (the girl who walks by).
+Originally, the name of the song was Menina que Passa (the girl who walks by).

 Now, we all know the true hidden story behind the song Garota de Ipanema.

 See you next time.